KellyTeel/presidential-speeches/docs/initial_findings.md

 ---

+Below are the various visualizations created using Voyant.
+It should be noted that not every president is included in this data, only those who were confirmed Democrats or Republicans.
+Therefore there are no presidents associated with the Whig Party, Democratic Republicans, or Federalists.
+I made this decision for simplicity's sake, but I do feel that it is worth further investigation by anyone who takes this research further.

 Whether you turn your visualizations into static pictures and put them here or embed them, you MUST discuss your visualizations adequately.
 That means that whoever is the visualization expert must explain what they think the visualization means.
 You should explain anything that is not self-apparent from the picture alone.
 Moreover, you should at least comment on whether you think you can draw broader conclusions from any of the visualizations, either when considered individually or all together.

 If your project was less visualization-centric, this is where you at least explain in plain words what you learned through the process of non-visual analysis.
 For example, if you used text mining not for visualization purposes, but to help you manually find interesting threads of conversation in a body of documents.